nation3/.github/CONTRIBUTING.md

 ## Pull Requests

+### Pull Request Philosophy

+Pull requests should always be focused.
+For example, a pull request could add a feature, fix a bug, or refactor code; **but not a mixture**.
+Please also avoid super pull requests which attempt to do too much, are overly large, or overly complex as this makes review difficult.

+For more details, read [bitcoin/CONTRIBUTING.md](https://github.com/bitcoin/bitcoin/blob/master/CONTRIBUTING.md#pull-request-philosophy).

+### Dework Integration

-If the pull request is part of a retroactive [Dework](https://app.dework.xyz/nation3) session, remember to include a link to a Dework task in the description:
+If the pull request is related to a [Dework](https://app.dework.xyz/nation3) task, remember to include a link to a Dework task in the description:

 > ![Screen Shot 2022-08-04 at 1 18 45 PM](https://user-images.githubusercontent.com/95955389/182770285-5355cd10-ebbd-4acf-87a8-0c2d1213fc42.png)

+### Pull Request Review

 After creating a pull request, assign one of the Nation3 [teams](https://github.com/orgs/nation3/teams) as reviewers.

-When you have 2 approved reviews, merge the pull request.
+When you have at least 2 approved reviews, merge the pull request.

 ## Testnet Tokens